rizsotto/Bear/source/citnames/man/citnames.1.md

 :   Specify output file.
 (Default file name provided.)
 The output is
     currently a JSON compilation database.

-\--run-checks
-:   Allow the program to verify file location checks on the current machine
-    it runs.
-(Default value provided.
-Run help to query it.)
-This is important if the execution list is not from the current host.

 \--append
 :   Use previously generated output file and append the new entries to it.
 	This way you can run continuously during work, and it keeps the